MateusAthaydes/openai-agent-test/README.md

 1. Visit `http://localhost:3001`
 2. Select "Text to Text" experience
 3. Click "Start Text Chat"
+4. **Watch the magic happen**: Real-time logs on the left show exactly what the AI is doing!
-4. Ask the AI about:
+5. Ask the AI about:
    - "What locations do you have?"
    - "Show me doctors in Brooklyn"
    - "I need to schedule an appointment"
    - "Check availability for Dr. Sarah Johnson next Tuesday"

+**Pro tip**: Toggle the log panel with the 📊 button to focus on the chat or see both sides!

 ### CLI Interface
 ```bash